superg3m/ckg/readme.md

-# CKG
+# CKG's Core Thesis
-The point of the ckit granular (ckg) is building out everything at a granular level and then using these building block to build a good common use case version. so very few types and allocation is decided by the caller in most cases.
+- The point of the ckit granular (ckg) is building out everything at a granular level.
+	- Valid Allocations are passed as parameters along with the capacity in most cases.
+	- Using this small library to build out [CKIT](https://github.com/superg3m/ckit) (A much more sophisticated C library build)
+- This library will be completly cross-platform
+- Collection of tools, data structures, and algorithms that I find useful

+#### NOTE
+I consider CKG almost done I would like to revist the FileIO section but other than that this is a solid granular library I have some tests but, i'm not confident in the validitiy of the string section.

-# How to build
+# How to build using [c-build](https://github.com/superg3m/c-build)
 1. ./bootstrap.ps1
 2. ./build.ps1 or ./build.ps1 -debug
 2. ./debug.ps1
 2. ./run.ps1

-- Collection of tools, data structures, and algorithms that I find useful

-#### NOTE
-I consider CKG almost done I would like to revist the FileIO section but other than that this is a solid granular library I have some tests but, i'm not confident in the validitiy of the string section.

-# Goals

-## CORE
+## CORE ( All Cross-Platform)
 - [x] ckg_types.c

-### Assert (Not Cross-Platform)
+### Assert
 - [x] ckg_assert.h
 	- [x] ckg_assert_msg(expression, msg, ...)
 	- [x] ckg_assert(expression)